 - What do resident physicians know about nutrition?
 (J Am Coll Nutr 2008 Apr29): "OBJECTIVE: Despite the increased emphasis on obesity and diet-related diseases, nutrition education remains lacking in many internal medicine training programs.
 We evaluated the attitudes, self-perceived proficiency, and knowledge related to clinical nutrition among a cohort of internal medicine interns.
 METHODS: Nutrition attitudes and self-perceived proficiency were measured using previously validated questionnaires.
 Knowledge was assessed with a multiple-choice quiz. ...
 RESULTS: Of the 114 participants, 61 (54%) completed the survey.
 Although 77% agreed that nutrition assessment should be included in routine primary care visits, and 94% agreed that it was their obligation to discuss nutrition with patients, only 14% felt physicians were adequately trained to provide nutrition counseling. ...
-CONCLUSIONS: Internal medicine interns' perceive nutrition counseling as a priority, but lack the confidence and knowledge to effectively provide adequate nutrition education."
+CONCLUSIONS: Internal medicine interns' perceive nutrition education."
 These are impressive results showing that internal medicine doctors-specialists who commonly deal with diabetes, hypertension, obesity, and metabolic syndrome-do not have competence in nutrition, even by weak and basic standards. - Relevance of clinical nutrition education and role models to the practice of medicine (Eur J Clin Nutr.
-1999 May): "Yet, despite the prevalence of nutritional disorders in clinical medicine and increasing scientific evidence on the significance of dietary modification to disease prevention, present day practitioners of medicine are typically untrained in the relationship of diet to health and disease." - How much do gastroenterology fellows know about nutrition?
+1999 May30): "Yet, despite the prevalence of nutritional disorders in clinical medicine and increasing scientific evidence on the significance of dietary modification to disease prevention, present day practitioners of medicine are typically untrained in the relationship of diet to health and disease."

+- How much do gastroenterology fellows know about nutrition?
 (J Clin Gastroenterol.
 2009 Jul31): "The mean total test score was 50.04%. ...CONCLUSIONS: Gastroenterology fellows think their knowledge of nutrition is suboptimal; objective evaluation of nutrition knowledge in this cohort confirmed this belief.
-A formal component of nutrition education could be developed in the context of GI fellowship education and continuing medical
+A formal component of nutrition education could be developed in the context of GI fellowship education and continuing medical education as necessary."

 In sum: The data consistently demonstrate that healthcare providers at the doctorate level are untrained in nutrition when assessed by rather simple standards; their knowledge of functional nutrition at the level of clinical intervention in the treatment of serious disease would reasonably be expected to be approximately zero.
 Thus, given that doctors are trained neither in musculoskeletal management (despite the fact that all patients have musculoskeletal systems and that related disorders represent no less than 20% of general practice) nor nutrition (despite the fact that all patients eat food and that such dietary habits (and/or the use of nutritional interventions) impact nearly all known diseases in the known universe), one might wonder as to the cause and perpetuation of this systematically imposed ignorance on such topics of major importance.
 Consistent faults in medical education are not accidental.
+Dumbing Us Down: The Hidden Curriculum of Educational Systems "Look again at the seven lessons of school teaching: confusion, class position, indifference, emotional and intellectual dependency, conditional self-esteem, and surveillance.
+All of these lessons are prime training for permanent underclasses, people deprived forever of finding the center of their own special genius."